olenkagrn/homepage/README.md

 # MyResume

 Have a nice day!!!
-And a quick check of the all assignments)))
+And I wish you a quick check of all tasks)))